Orange-OpenSource/conllueditor/README.md

 see section [Enhanced Dependencies](#enhanced-dependencies) for more information

 The buttons `CoNLL-U`, `LaTeX` and `SD-parse` open a window which contains the current sentence in the corresponding format.
 LaTeX output includes MWE units as well as enhanced dependencies.
 The `download` downloads the current image as a svg-file.
+A click on the filename on the top of the screens opens a windows with some file statistics.

 In order to split a word or join two (adjacent) words, use the `modify` button: the command `split <wordid>` inserts a new word to the right of `<wordid>`.
 This new word can then be edit, with a CTRL-click.